-In planning and performing my audit, I considered the Lincoln Council on Aging, Inc.'s internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Lincoln Council on Aging, Inc.'s internal control over financial reporting.
-Accordingly, I do not express an opinion on the effectiveness of the Lincoln Council on Aging, Inc.'s internal control over financial reporting.
+In planning and performing my audit of the financial statements, I considered the Lincoln Council on Aging, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Council's internal control.
+Accordingly, I do not express an opinion on the effectiveness of the Lincoln Council on Aging Inc.'s internal control.